-Not having an “after hours” variation of your prompts is a no no. When your office is closed, you should have a prompt that lets people know, otherwise it looks like you’re ignoring your customer; they won’t feel valued.
-Encourage your customers to leave a message or call back during normal business hours (give hours).
+Not having an “after hours” variation of your prompts is a no-no. When your office is closed, you should have a prompt that lets people know, otherwise it looks like you’re ignoring your customers; they won’t feel valued.
+Encourage your customers to leave a message or call back during normal business hours.
 You could even guide them to your FAQ’s or contact page on your website.

 It’s one thing to sit here and pontificate through our blog on all these tacts, it’s another to put it into action.
 Read about how we helped a financial services company deliver their “Gold Standard Customer Experiences” through their IVR and self-serve automation.
 Or, learn how we helped a major consumer credit card company solve long hold times in a difficult market.